 Writes persuasively and provides clear written advice in a range of styles

 Life after the graduate program

 After your graduate year has ended, the opportunities don’t stop!
-We will continue to support your career development and offer study assistance for further training.
+You will have a permanent ongoing APS role in the department and we will continue to support your career development and offer study assistance for further training.